shipshapecode/website-nuxt/blog/posts/2020-07-09-miragejs-graphql-tools.md

 }
 ```

 We first want to identify all the model names (variable `modelNames`).
-Also, you want to reduce the fields you're checking against to only fields that are confirmed to be other object types (variable `modelsReducedFields`).
+Also, we'll want to reduce the fields we're checking against to only fields that are confirmed to be other object types (variable `modelsReducedFields`).

 ```js
   const modelNames = nodeTypes.map(type => type.model);